paymentblocked/walmart-monitor/README.md

 If the product is out of stock, the **only** message that will be sent is ```Monitoring starting.
 Checking for stock...```.
 No other message will be sent in the Discord channel until stock is detected.

-Out of stock products will be checked for stock at a default delay of 600 seconds (every 10 minutes a request will be made).
+Out of stock products will be checked for stock at a default delay of 60 seconds (every minute a request will be made).
 If you would like to change the delay, you may do so at [line 44](https://github.com/ra-zo/walmart-monitor/blob/master/walmart.py#L44).
-As an example, if you would like to monitor every 5 minutes, change it to
+As an example, if you would like to monitor every 30 seconds, change it to
 ```
-await asyncio.sleep(300)
+await asyncio.sleep(30)
 ```

 To run, use ```python walmart.py``` or ```python /Users/YourNameHere/Downloads/walmart.py``` in terminal.